 Our testing procedures:

-During our testing, we visited a variety of locations and set up our gear for head-to-head comparison.
+During our testing, we visited 3 locations in a variety of known signal challenged areas and set up our gear for head-to-head comparisons.

 We start by taking 3 baseline readings with each of our cellular devices with no booster or antenna.

 Each device is tested independently, with all other nearby devices in airplane mode to prevent any potential interference.